OlenaBugaiova/culinary-project/README.md

 <b>Monetization</b> Additional paid features or contextual advertising</br> </br>
 <b>How is it different from CouchSurfing?</b> It focuses on eating together.
 The time of the event is shorter.
 The format is lighter</br>
 <b>How is it similar to CouchSurfing?</b> The website connects travelers with locals.
 It has references that can work as credits for request acceptance.
 Each user fills a profile and can choose among 3 modes: host, traveler, not accepting requests</br>
-<b>Similarity to EatWith</b> After coming to the idea of "Eat with locals" I searched for similar websites and found the website EatWith.
+<b>Similarity to EatWith</b> After coming to the idea of "Meet & Eat with locals" I searched for similar websites and found the website EatWith.
 "Join local hosts near you or abroad for intimate dinner parties, hands-on cooking classes, and interactive workshops."
 The main difference is that you pay for your culinary experience there